-Students will receive a letter of notification by either mail or campus email to notify them that they have been dismissed.
-Dismissed students must "sit out" for one academic year before being reinstated but should start the reinstatement process in the semester prior to returning.
+Students will receive a letter of notification by campus email indicating they have been dismissed.
 A student may appeal his/her dismissal status by attending a Reinstatement Workshop and following the steps outlined during the workshop.
-Students may sign up online on the counseling section of the website at www. losmedanos.edu/counseling.
-The Dean of Counseling & Student Support will review all appeals for possible reinstatement.
-If reinstated, a student is subject to continued probation and dismissal policies.
+Students must sign up online on the counseling section of the website at www.losmedanos.edu/counseling.
+The Student Success Reengagement Team will review all appeals for possible reinstatement.
+If reinstated, a student is subject to continued probation and dismissal policies, as noted above.